bouwe77/temba/readme.md

 ### Config settings overview

 Configuring Temba is optional, it already works out of the box.

-However, if you want to use some or all of the settings, you can provide them when creating the Temba server:
+None of the settings are applicable until you configure them:

 ```js
 const config = {